Dutch–Portuguese War: Incursion into the East Indies: Batavia challenges Goa

-The Dutch East India Company, however, suffered from the same weakness as Portugal: lack of manpower.
-Thus, a Spanish style colonisation effort was never feasible and only dominion of the seas would allow it to compete.
-The Portuguese had a century head-start in the region and their empire allowed them access to converted and loyal local populations, which shored-up inland, what naval power could not ensure at sea.
-Hence, the Dutch directed their efforts to the periphery of the Portuguese empire.
-Avoiding the Indian coasts, they set up their own headquarters in the southeast Indies, in the city of Jakarta, later known as Batavia.
+However, the VOC suffered from the same weakness as Portugal: lack of manpower.
+Thus, a Spanish-style colonization effort was never feasible and only dominion of the seas would allow it to compete.
+The Portuguese had a century head start in the region and their empire allowed them access to converted and loyal local populations, which shored up inland, what naval power could not ensure at sea.
+Hence, the Dutch directed their efforts to the periphery of the Portuguese Empire.
+Avoiding the Indian coasts, they set up their own headquarters in Southeast Asia, in the city of Batavia (modern-day Jakarta).
 This put them safely distant from Goa but opportunistically close to Malacca and the sea lanes connecting the Pacific and Indian Oceans.
 Many battles were fought but the most decisive ones fatally injured the Portuguese Indian empire.

-The Dutch Blockade of Goa between 1604 and 1645 deprived the State of India from a safe connection to Lisbon – and Europe – for the remainder of the war.
+The Dutch blockade of Goa between 1604 and 1645 deprived Portuguese India from a safe connection to Lisbon – and Europe – for the remainder of the war.

-The Battle of Carracks Island in 1615 off the coast of Malacca, destroyed Portuguese naval power in the Southeast Indies leading to the loss of naval supremacy to the Dutch, in the crucial route between Goa and Macau.
-The siege of Hormuz in 1622 by the English East India Company resulted in the loss of the fortress of Hormuz to the combined forces of Persia and England which dislodged the Portuguese from the Middle East.
+In 1615, a battle off the coast of Malacca destroyed Portuguese naval power in Southeast Asia.
+The Portuguese lost their naval supremacy to the Dutch in the crucial route between Goa and Macau.
+The sieges of Qeshm and Hormuz by the combined forces of Persia and England have largely dislodged the Portuguese from West Asia.
 The 1639 expulsion of the Jesuits (sakoku) and subsequently the Portuguese, from Nagasaki, also doomed the economic viability of Macau.
-The siege of Malacca of 1641, after many attempts, delivered the city to the Dutch and their regional allies, crucially breaking the spinal cord between Goa and the Orient.
+The siege of Malacca of 1641, after many attempts, delivered the city to the Dutch and their regional allies (including the Sultanate of Johor), crucially breaking the spinal cord between Goa and the Orient.